South Korea set to open lavish casino as missile spat scares off Chinese gamblers

 - Posted 19 Apr 2017 07:15

-The country's largest casino operator, Paradise Co Ltd , and Japanese slot machine maker Sega Sammy Holdings Inc will open Paradise City on Thursday, 5 minutes' drive from Seoul's Incheon International Airport, just 329 km (204 miles) across the Yellow Sea from China.
+The country's largest casino operator, Paradise Co Ltd , and Japanese slot machine maker Sega Sammy Holdings Inc will open Paradise City on Thursday (Apr 20), a five-minute drive from Seoul's Incheon International Airport, just 329 kilometres across the Yellow Sea from China.

 "It's a pity that, because of the missile issue, there might be fewer Chinese mass customers at first than expected," said analyst Yoo Seung-man at HMC Investment & Securities, referring to non-VIPs.
 "But it's Northeast Asia's first such resort so it could draw customers that wouldn't otherwise visit South Korea."